Bede has a degree in fine art and enjoys carving wood in his free time.

 If your overall design is discordant, then it won’t particularly matter how well the faces turn out.
 Hence, successful relief carving begins with a pleasing design.
 I find it helpful to look at master carvings, both old and new, and ask, “What makes this work?”
 Timeless designs are typically well balanced, proportionate, and harmonious.

 Like most carvers, I’m eager to start digging into the wood.
-Nonetheless, it’s essential to pull on the reins during the design process.
-As the final success of your work depends upon it, refine everything on paper first, even to the fine details.
+But it’s essential to pull on the reins during the design process.
+Because the final success of your work depends upon it, refine everything on paper first, even to the fine details.

 A good practice is also to bring a drawing to near completion then wait a few days.
 Observe it with fresh eyes and the shortcomings will emerge.
 Likewise, an old technique is to hold a mirror up to your work; the faults appear more readily.
 Alternatively, you can scan or photograph the drawing and reverse it in an image editor.
 Fresh eyes are essential.

 Notes on Facial Anatomy